How To Talk To Your Child About Pornography

 - try to let your own ideas take a back seat and actively listen

 - get them to teach you what they know about things like consent

 - be patient - don't give up, try and try again

 How can I talk to my child about pornography?

-They say: "We know that conversations about sex and pornography can be awkward and embarrassing and sometimes as adults we have no idea where to begin.
+"We know that conversations about sex and pornography can be awkward and embarrassing and sometimes as adults we have no idea where to begin.
 We hope that these animations can help you to start the conversation in a way that suits the age and stage of your child".